Your journey is not a straight line. And that is okay.

 The truth first (before you start)

 The EHCP system is deliberately complex and adversarial.
 Councils have teams of professionals and decades of experience in refusing applications.
 You're doing this while exhausted, while caring, while fighting for your child.
 The fact that you're here, reading this, gathering evidence — that's not weakness.
 That's strength.
-You're doing what needs to be done.

 What you need to know before you begin: